ericgarciaresearch/RAMeN/README.md

 ```
 ---

 Review generated plots individually or conjunctly in your `pipeline_preprocess_report.pdf` as this will reveal the state of your data (pay special attention to PreFig 6).
-You may use the following diagram to guide you in modifying parameters according to the step if which you are losing data:
+You may use the following diagram to guide you in modifying preprocessing parameters according to the step if which you are losing data:

 ```mermaid
 flowchart TD